DevNLKoen/EndlessHostRoles/README.md

 #### Neutrals

 - Medusa: Can only clean bodies if their kill cooldown is up
-- Wraith: Setting whether it can vent normally when invis is on cooldown; Invis Cooldown is visualized next to the role name
 - Poisoner: Kill Cooldown is reset when the poisoned target dies
 - Glitch is now The Glitch from TOU-R, it was completely rewritten, and I worked really hard on it
 - Provocateur: No longer suicides after selecting a target